 # Terminal management via RS232 and API

-The TrueConf Group terminal allows management not only via remote control and web interface but also through text commands (Command Line Interface) both through the physical RS232 port and remotely via the SSH protocol.
+The TrueConf Group terminal provides management capabilities not only through the remote control and web interface but also via text commands (Command Line Interface) through both the physical RS232 port and remotely via the SSH protocol.

-For testing terminal management using commands, you can use specific software depending on the OS: PuTTY for Windows OS, and the minicom utility for Linux OS.
+To test terminal management using commands, you can use specific software depending on the operating system: PuTTY for Windows OS, and the minicom utility for Linux OS.

-This feature also allows for easy integration of TrueConf Group into meeting room management systems (for example, TrueConf Coordinator), enabling the addition of terminal control buttons to the tablet interface.
+This feature also enables the seamless integration of TrueConf Group into room management systems (such as TrueConf Coordinator), allowing you to display terminal control buttons on a tablet interface.

 # RS-232